doximity/vital/README.md

 - Built with Sass and Slim for readability and maintainability.
 - No ridiculous amounts of classes or nesting.
 No excessively burried code.
 - Written almost entirely in em values, allowing for easy and consistent scaling.
-- Small, just 30KB total size.
+- Small, just 31KB (8KB gzipped) total size.
-  - CSS: 21KB
+  - CSS: 22KB (6KB gzipped)
-  - Font Icons: 8KB
+  - Font Icons: 9KB (2KB per file)
   - Javascripts: 0KB (none)

 ## Setup / Installation